firebolt-db/godocs/docs/sql_reference/functions-reference/string/lower.md

 # LOWER

 Converts the input string to lowercase characters.
+Note that Firebolt uses the `POSIX` locale, therefore `lower` only converts the ASCII characters “A” through “Z” to lowercase.
+Non-ASCII characters remain unchanged.

 ## Syntax
 {: .no_toc}